Interested in learning more about native plants? Here are a few resources to help you get started (and keep you going).

 Gardening with Native Plants: A Guide for Michigan’s Upper Peninsula, is a super primer for anyone getting ready to take the plunge into native gardening, plus there are lots in tips for experienced gardeners as well.
 It’s written by Maria Janowiak, a Michigan State University Extension master gardener who just happens to be a member of the Keweenaw Wild Ones.

 Getting rid of Grass: This article walks you through the process.
-Keweenaw Wild Ones member Polly offers a caveat: Solarization is not recommended these days because it kills all of the soil biota when it overheats.
+Keweenaw Wild Ones member Polly offers a caveat: Solarization is not necessarily recommended these days because it kills all of the soil biota when it overheats.

 One-stop shop: Blooming Boulevards